Balibaloo/TimeularAudioSwitcher/README.md

 A small Windows tray app that switches the system’s default audio input/output devices based on the active side of a Timeular (or similar) BLE tracker.

+## Installation
+Download the latest release from the [Releases](https://github.com/Balibaloo/TimeularAudioSwitcher/releases) page and unzip it to a folder of your choice

+and run `TimeularAudioSwitcher.exe`.

 ## Main features
 - Map up to 8 sides to specific audio devices (separate input and output per side)
 - When the tracker is flipped, automatically switches Windows default playback and recording devices